-One of the easiest last-minute Christmas cookie recipes, these soft & sugar Hershey kiss cookies are a classic holiday cookie.
+It is also one of the easiest last-minute Christmas cookies recipes, these soft but thick sugar Hershey kiss cookies are a must bake.

 There is the 30 minute chill time for the dough but other than that they’re super quick to whip up.